apache/incubator-streampark-website/docs/development/model.md

 :::tip tip

-The above lines of Scala and Java code are the essential skeleton code for developing a TableEnvironment with Apache StreamPark.
+The above lines of Scala and Java code are the essential skeleton code for developing a TableEnvironment with Apache StreamPark™.
 Scala API must inherit FlinkTable, Java API development needs to manually construct TableContext, and the developer needs to manually start the task `start`.

 :::